Showing posts from 2018

 The raison d'etre of using Excel for designing/ decision making is that the solution is not a black box and professionals besides relating to basic principles can play with it through and create scenarios.
 Transparency of formulas and correlations when supported with basic visualizations however can authenticate decision making.
 Seeing is believing.
 Optimal solar passive design requires varying requirements.

 - Other Apps

-Technological and other changes are forcing the organizations to quickly modify their project design requirements.
-For example, successful introduction of new technologies in the construction industry would require a fundamental change in which the preliminary cost and schedule estimates are made.
-Changes in the weights of various inputs that go in the preliminary estimate becomes an immediate requirement.
+Technological and other changes are forcing organizations to quickly modify their project design requirements.
+For example, the successful introduction of new technologies in the construction industry would require a fundamental change in which the preliminary cost and schedule estimates are made.
+Changes in the weights of various inputs that go into the preliminary estimate become an immediate requirement.
 Design cycle improvements require training teams interactively and process inputs improvement.
 Project stakeholders demand improvements in the deliverables and justifications of enhancements in the first costs even if the life cycle costing of the habitat goes down.
-Similarly, the technique illustrated in the solution may be used in changing indicator weights for as needed.
+Similarly, the technique illustrated in the solution may be used in changing indicator weights as needed.
 (The improvements and user demand would also push the green building norms and other sustainability indicators).